PrairieLearn/PrairieLearn/docs/elements.md

 ### `pl-external-grader-variables` element

 Displays variables that are given to the student, or expected for the student to define in externally-graded questions.
-The list of variables should be stored in `data['params']` and has the following format:
+The list of variables should be stored in `data["params"]` and has the following format:

 ```python
 data["params"]["names_for_user"] = [